-Keynote leaves you plenty of versatility to add shapes, photos, charts, GIFs — basically, whatever your heart desires.
+Keynote leaves you plenty of versatility to add shapes, photos, charts, GIFs.

-I especially love using their “Shape” section to animate my own videos.
+We especially love using their “Shape” section to animate our own videos.
 You can select as many of these icons as you want, then customize the color or add dimension.

-For the SEO course I created, I used the free Keynote icons under “Shape” to animate the introductory video.
+For the SEO course we created, we used the free Keynote icons under “Shape” to animate the introductory video.
 Here’s an example of how it can look:

-Once you’ve added all the imagery and text you want for each slide, you’ve finally arrived to the part that makes this program special — Keynote animation!
+Once you’ve added all the imagery and text you want for each slide, you’ve finally arrived to the part that makes this program special: animation.

 This is where you can bring your keynote slides to life and make them look like a professionally animated video.
-Just think about what a magic trick this is.
-It’s a shortcut to making professional, fun, highly engaging video, with just a few clicks of a button.
+Think of this as a shortcut to making professional, fun, highly engaging video, with just a few clicks of a button.